JennEYoon/geo-ml/logs/rainforest-log-time.md

  * flip=true augmentation.
  * 20% split into validation set, random selection from 2000 input images, seed set to 42.
  * **Result: fbeta_score 0.923.
 Top 0.93x**
- * to run more tests.  improve source image quality, simplify categories down to 5 or 6 from 17, try different models and freeze and re-training.
- * -- But first, test current model more --
- * Test first, predict on known unused jpg images with labels.
- * Test saved model, see if loading works.
- * Test on all 40000 images.
- * Try k-fold cross-validation instead of random splits, run model several times with controlled split, then average model parameters.

 8/10/21 Tuesday -- Presented to Meetup
  * Pre and post presentation review, fastai videos/book.